Running HOA Meetings with Conference Calls

 In most places, the answer is yes.
-Make sure to give proper notice to members who will be joining by conference call and provide meeting details well in advance.
+Make sure to give proper notice to members who will be teleconferencing into the call and provide meeting details well in advance.

 Also, groups should use a speakerphone so that all members can hear each other to comply with open meeting rules.
 In these cases, a mobile phone on speaker likely won’t cut it.